lygaret-attic/csharp-mixins/README.md

 [TestClass()]
 public class MSampleMixinTest
 {
+	public class SuperClass
+	{
+	}

     // example of including a simple mixin
+	// notice two things -
+	//    the MSampleMixin is not the super class, rather it's an interface
-    // notice that we don't define a field to store Foo public class TestSample : MSampleMixin
+	//    there are no fields or properties defined to store the Foo data for the mixin methods public class TestSample : SuperClass, MSampleMixin
     {
     }